cyancorp/perp-dex-tools/README_EN.md

 - sleep a random duration between `--delay-min` and `--delay-max` seconds before each Extended order,
 - jitter the Lighter hedge price within the configured basis-point windows.
 - choose the opening side according to `--direction-mode` (set it to `random` to flip between longs and shorts).
+- optionally hold the open exposure for a random duration between `--hold-min` and `--hold-max` before placing the closing leg to accumulate open interest.

 ### Risk Monitoring Utility